Auraithm/Auraithm.github.io/_pages/about.md

 ---

-## **Adaptive Interruption and Trust-Weighted Voting for Secure Multi-Agent Collaboration in Complex Question Answering**

-**Authors:** **Ying Zhu\***, Zhao Xinjie, Irene Li

-### Abstract

-Complex question answering often demands reasoning over multiple sources of information and integrating diverse forms of knowledge.
-However, reliance on a single chain-of-thought can lead to the propagation of errors, and systems remain vulnerable to malicious or misleading inputs.
-In this paper, we propose an enhanced multi-agent framework that introduces a fine-grained interruption (``breakpoint'') mechanism and a dynamic trust-weighted voting strategy to improve both robustness and explainability in multi-hop QA.
-Our approach integrates Bayesian-inspired agent credibility updates, segment-by-segment answer generation, and a mathematically grounded interruption strategy to limit error propagation.
-We describe the theoretical underpinnings and practical workflow of our system, then demonstrate how interruption triggers, weighted voting, and multi-agent collaboration converge to produce more accurate and secure answers.
-Experiments on benchmark QA datasets confirm significant improvements in correctness, stability, and interpretability, showing promise for broader adoption in adversarial or high-stakes settings.

----

 ## **[Narrative-Driven Travel Planning: Geocultural-Grounded Script Generation with Evolutionary Itinerary Optimization](https://arxiv.org/abs/2502.14456)**

 **Authors:** Ran Ding\*, Ziyu Zhang\*, **Ying Zhu\***, Ziqian Kong, Peilan Xu.